jjvanzon/Circular-Language-Spec/spec/events/events.md

 This type of event is more of a *controls aspect* than a coding aspect, but they are mentioned here anyway, because they are such a common use of events

-Below you will find a simplified overview of the most common interaction events.
+Below you might find a simplified overview of the most common interaction events.

 |                                 |                                 |                                 |
 |:-------------------------------:|:-------------------------------:|:-------------------------------:|